-While any tone (alarm, timer, etc.) is sounding While the watch is in the Digital Compass Mode While a receive operation is in progress While a hand movement operation is in progress If you have Auto Light enabled, display illumination may be delayed if you angle the watch towards your face while a barometric pressure, altitude, or temperature reading operation is being performed.
+While any tone (alarm, timer, etc.) is sounding While the watch is in the Digital Compass Mode While a hold movement condition is process.

+- While a hand movement operation is in progress

+If you have Auto Light enabled, display illumination may be delayed if you angle the watch towards your face while a barometric pressure, altitude, or temperature reading operation is being performed.